onexus/onexus/onexus-documentation/installation.rst

 Onexus installation
 ++++++++++++++++++++++++++++

+Note
+****

-.. note:: Onexus is under development and we still haven't released any final version, so you first need to `compile <compilation.rst>`_ the source code.
+Onexus is under development and we still haven't released any final version, so you first need to `compile <compilation.rst>`_ the source code.

 Requirements
 ************